LorenJAnderson/linear-oed/README.md

 ---

 # Notes
- - Unless otherwise specified in the individual READMEs, the code runs instantaneously.
+ - Unless otherwise specified in the individual `README.md` files, the code runs instantaneously.
 The longest script takes roughly half an hour to run.
  - After running `drl/experiment.py`, the TensorBoard event file will need to be renamed when analyzing the data in the `drl/table.py` and `drl/figure.py` files.